Properties of the Intrinsic Flat Distance: Convergence and Continuity

-\begin{rmrk} The precompactness of the limit integral current spaces is necessary in this theorem because a noncompact limit space can never be the Gromov-Hausdorff limit of precompact spaces, yet there are sequences of compact Riemannian manifolds, $M_j$, whose intrinsic flat limit is an unbounded complete Riemannian manifold of finite volume \cite{SorWen2}[Ex A.10] and another example of such spaces whose Intrinsic Flat limit is a bounded noncompact integral current space \cite{SorWen2}[Ex A.11]. \end{rmrk}
+\begin{rmrk} The precompactness of the limit integral current spaces is necessary in this theorem because a noncompact limit space can never be the Gromov-Hausdorff limit of precompact spaces. \end{rmrk}

 \begin{rmrk} Gromov's Compactness Theorem combined with Theorem~\ref{flat-to-GH} implies that that any sequence of $x_i\in N_i\subset M_i$ has a subsequence converging to a point $x$ in the metric completion of $M$.
-Other points need not have limit points, as can be seen when the tips of thin splines disappear in the examples from \cite{SorWen2}. \end{rmrk}
+Other sequences of points may not have converging subsequences, as can be seen when the tips of thin splikes disappear.
+Below we will use filling volumes to determine which sequences have converging subsequences using filling volumes [Theorem~\ref{B-W-fillvol}].
+Another such Bolzano-Weierstrass Theorem with different hypothesis is proven in \cite{Sormani-AA}. \end{rmrk}